NYSE tests systems, to brief investors before Alibaba's debut

+* American Express - Preliminary USCS card member loans net write-off rate – principal only 1.8 percent (not 1.7 percent) at March end versus 1.8 percent at Feb end

-NEW YORK The New York Stock Exchange tested its trading systems over the summer to make sure Alibaba Group Holding Ltd's (BABA.N) market debut on Friday goes without a hitch, after the Chinese e-commerce company's initial public offering raised $21.8 billion.
+NEW YORK, Sept 19 The New York Stock Exchange tested its trading systems over the summer to make sure Alibaba Group Holding Ltd's market debut on Friday goes without a hitch, after the Chinese e-commerce company's initial public offering raised $21.8 billion.

 Nasdaq systems buckled under the tremendous volume of orders for Facebook's stock, leading to hours of delay and losses to investors.